pndurette/zsh-lux/README.md

 #### `macos_is_dark`

-Checks if dark mode in macOS is active.
+Helper function that checks if the dark mode in macOS is active.

 * Returns:
   * `0` if dark mode is active